 11. W Hong Kong

 Fuel up in one of W Hong Kong’s extravagant hotel rooms or suites for your quarantine.
-Not only will you be welcomed with a complimentary W Mixbar upon arrival, but you’ll also have extra comfy bedding to rest on, plus beautiful views of either the city or the harbour to wake up to.
-With a full range of in-room amenities and dining options, W Hong Kong might actually make quarantine something you can look forward to.
+Not only are the rooms pretty spacious (with interconnecting rooms available), but you’ll also have extra comfy bedding to rest on, plus beautiful views of either the city or the harbour to wake up to.
+With a full range of in-room amenities and dining options, W Hong Kong might actually make quarantine something you can look forward to!

 In-room fitness gear: Recreational, game, and fitness gadgets are available at a surcharge.